 If you have any queries or would like further information on our Local Governing Body, please contact Corinne Gould: firstname.lastname@example.org

 Declaration of Conflict of Interests and Attendance

-Jane McClenahan, Community Governor & Chair
+Jane McClenahan, Academy Council Member & Chair

 Jane has been Chair of the Academy Council since 2019 and a member since 2015.
 She currently trains journalists overseas to cover under-reported topics including children’s issues for the Thomson Reuters Foundation.
 She works with charities and NGOs developing their media training and is a member of the Irish Youth Foundation’s Development Board.
 She worked at the BBC for more than 15 years, mostly national and international news and current affairs.